LinguaLatina/analysis/datasheets/hyginustext-observable.md

 - issue tracker for submitting errors
 - will it be updated? how often, by whom, and how are updates communicated?
 - will older versions of the data set continue to be hosted?
-- is there a mechanism for others to contribute/extend the dat set?
+- is there a mechanism for others to contribute/extend the data set?